-IFAC and its member organizations have committed to promoting adoption and implementation of high-quality international standards that are key to financial accountability and transparency throughout economies -- including in regard to accounting in the public and private sectors, auditing, education, and professional ethics.
-Progress over several decades has been substantial, with more than 120 countries adopting international standards, enabling efficiencies and connections among the world's economies.
+IFAC and its member organizations have committed to promoting adoption and implementation of high-quality international standards.
+These standards are key to financial accountability and transparency throughout economies-including in accounting in the public and private sectors, auditing, accountancy education, and professional ethics.
+Substantial adoption progress has been made over several decades, enabling efficiencies and connections among the world's economies.

-Commitment from the highest level of international policy collaboration is essential to promote further adoption, and ensure legal and regulatory frameworks facilitate effective implementation of these standards worldwide.
+Commitment from the highest level of international policy collaboration is essential to promote further adoption and ensure legal and regulatory frameworks facilitate effective implementation of these standards worldwide.